catmaid/CATMAID/sphinx-doc/source/importing_data.rst

 to get an idea about the file extension and the number of zoom levels.
 Like done for the folder based stacks, a url based stack needs the ``resolution`` and ``dimension`` fields, too.

+A stack can also have *overlays*.
+To add one or more of them, please use the ``overlays`` field in a stack.
+Like visible in the example, an overlay needs at least a ``name`` and a data source, which can be either ``folder`` or ``url`` based.
+The implications of using one or the other are similar to the ones for stacks: When using a URL, a ``fileextension`` field needs to be present, but zoom level information is not needed for overlays.
+For folder based overlays, you can, but don't need to, provide a ``fileextension``.
+If you don't, the import tries to find it on its own.
+Besides that, a default opacity for displaying an overlay can be provided, by using the ``defaultopacity`` key word.
+If not provided, it defaults to zero.

 Also, it wouldn't confuse the tool if there is more YAML data in the project file than needed.
 It only uses what is depicted in the sample